 Overview

-It is the mission of the Collective Care Center to be a premier clinic in the area of evidence-based responsive treatment of socioemotional distress through both therapy and assessment.
-Additionally, we endeavor to engage in community education and comprehensive clinical training.
+It is the mission of the Collective Care Center to be a premier clinic in the area of evidence-based identity-based responsive treatment of socioemotional distress through both therapy and assessment.
+Additionally, we endeavor to engage in community education and comprehensive clinical training on identity-based adversity.

-The CCC annually provides clinical services (therapy and assessment) to ~100 individuals and has trained 1,000 clinicians to do the same, nationally and internationally.
+The CCC annually provides clinical services (therapy and assessment) to ~100 individuals navigating identity-based adversity and has trained 1,000 clinicians to do the same, nationally and internationally.

 Therapy/Assessment Services

-The CCC provides accessible individual, family, and group therapy.
+The CCC provides accessible individual, family, and group therapy which prioritizes identity development through affirmation, exploration, and coping.
 Individuals from various backgrounds experience emotional distress due to consistent exposure to systemic issues.
 This exposure can lead to feelings such as sadness, anxiety, worry, anger, frustration, and hopelessness.
-Additionally, these individuals can become stressed and worried because they feel that they cannot control or respond to adversity in ways that feel helpful to them and will keep them and the people they care about safe.
+Additionally, the aforenoted individuals can become stressed and worried because they feel that they cannot control or respond to identity-based adversity in ways that feel helpful to them and will keep them and the people they care about safe.
 The experience of these feelings can contribute to difficulties in relationships with friends and families, challenges on the job, and a general lack of mental wellness.

 Community Engagement, Partnerships, and Education

-In addition to the CCC’s in-house clinic at Spalding University, the CCC provides trauma and assessment services at satellite sites throughout Louisville.
+In addition to the CCC’s in-house clinic at Spalding University, the CCC provides informed identity-based responsive treatment and assessment services at satellite sites throughout the city of Louisville including university/college settings, community-facing centers dedicated to communities facing a lack of resources, as well as centers that prioritize communal healing.

-The CCC has conducted a number of local, national, and international presentations that equip mental health networks and other organizations with the knowledge and skill needed improve mental health outcomes.
+The CCC has conducted a number of local, national, and international presentations that equip mental health networks and other organizations with the knowledge and skill needed to reduce the impact of identity-based adverse experiences.

 Director, Collective Care Center